Helpful Tips And Methods For Coping With Relationship Stress

 How to resolve challenges

-Tense partnerships aren't typically born in a day.
+Stressful relationships aren't typically born in a day.
 As such, it might take time and effort from both parties, but you and your partner can overcome it together.
 Here are some suggestions for where to begin:

 Try to make a conscious effort to identify and reflect on the specific problems you think might be causing issues.
 External factors like work, family, or health challenges can affect a person’s mental health and increase these levels.
-In addition, internal factors like communication challenges or unmet needs can create tension and negatively affect couples.
+In addition, internal factors like communication challenges or unmet needs can create stress and negatively affect couples.

 Communicate effectively